lino-framework/lino/docs/about/why_gpl.rst

 ========

-Lino is published under the `GPL <http://en.wikipedia.org/wiki/GNU_General_Public_License>`_ because we want to make sure that our voluntary will always belong to the general public and never be controlled by some proprietary organisation.
+Lino is published under the `GPL <http://en.wikipedia.org/wiki/GNU_General_Public_License>`_ because we want to make sure that our voluntary work will always belong to the general public and never be controlled by some proprietary organisation.